 John H. and Dolly were again parents of three boys by the 1920 Harpersville, Shelby County, Alabama census.
 Leonard, was eight years old, Lawrence was five and John was three years old, and those three boys were born in Alabama.
 The Edwards family left Louisiana after the birth of Leonard and went back to Alabama.
 The Lee family stayed behind in Louisiana.
 Dolly’s mother Emma died 11 Nov 1920, and her father William Alfred died 10 Oct 1917 in West Carroll Parish, Louisiana where their three other children James W. “Jim,” Robert E. “Bob,” Alice the youngest of the four lived.

 In 1940 John H. and Dollie were now getting up in years and still listed as farmers.
 John was sixty-five and Dolly was sixty-two, Truman was sixteen years old.
 They were living in Vincent, R. 1, Beat 10, Shelby County, Alabama by April 1, 1935.
 The hours that John stated he worked was fifty-five hours.
 By 1940 they lived in the same place.
 The Edwards were settled now in Alabama and that is where they lived until they died.
 The years they were living in Louisiana was a busy time for them, and the Lee families.
 Once the Edwards migrated back to Alabama that was their home until John Houston died 15 Aug 1954 in Shelby County, and Dolly Ophelia died 9 Dec 1970 in Sylacauga, Talladega County, Alabama.
-Both of them are interred in Vincent Cemetery in Vincent, Shelby County, Alabama.
+Both are interred in Vincent Cemetery in Vincent, Shelby County, Alabama.